department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/complete-a-sub-task.md

 * Questions, decisions, and other pieces of information in the sub-task must be in [plain language]({{ site.baseurl }}/content-style-guide/content-principles/plain-language).
 * Start with essential, required questions then move to optional questions if necessary.
 * Don't nest multiple questions within one question.
 Most questions should be answerable via the [Yes/No button pair]({{ site.baseurl }}/components/button/button-pair#default-yesno)
-  * Example: We would NOT ask, ‘Do you have a cat, and do you like that cat?’ in one question.
+  * Example: We would NOT ask, "Do you have a cat, and do you like that cat?" in one question.
 Those should be two separate questions.
 * Group similar questions into a series of questions around a topic.
 For example, contact information questions could be grouped so those questions appear in series rather than sporadically.
 * Use research and card sorting to determine the best order of questions.
 * Use clear and concise [button labels]({{ site.baseurl }}/content-style-guide/button-labels).